John Ralph Essay Competition

 - Winning and shortlisted essays will be published in the summer edition of the Farm Policy Journal.

 - Completeness: entries must address all issues raised in the competition topic.

 - Originality: entries should go beyond just repeating ‘common’ beliefs, and carefully and objectively examine the question posed by the topic.

-- Comprehensiveness: entries should canvass the full extent of the issue, and carefully consider the positives and negatives arising from any proposed ‘solution’.
+- Comprehensiveness: entries should canvass the full extent of the issue, and carefully consider the positives and negatives arising from any proposed solutions.

-- Practicality: any proposals will need to find the right balance between being bold and practical – there should be a reasonable chance that proposals could be adopted.
+- Practicality: any proposals suggested will need to find a balance between being bold and practical – there should be a reasonable chance that proposals could be adopted.